 Is It Right for Me?

-The riding is mostly on country roads, some tarmac and some dirt.
+The riding is mostly on country roads, some tarmac, and some dirt.
 It’s not technical and inexperienced and even first-time cycle tourers are welcome.
 Some days will have long rides and some uphill sections will challenge you.
 So, it’s a rewarding tour for those fit and ready for a great ride.
-For those that get tired, there is always the airconditioned support van travelling with us that you are welcome to jump into and take a break whenever you feel.
+For those that get tired, there is always the airconditioned support van traveling with us that you are welcome to jump into and take a break whenever you feel.